 - In a small bowl, combine your coconut flour, almond flour, salt, baking powder and pumpkin spice mix.
 Set it aside.

 - In a separate bowl, add in your sweetener, vanilla extract, melted butter, almond milk and whisk until all combined.
-Add in your eggs -one at a time- and whisk until well combined.
+Add in 3 eggs -one at a time- and whisk until well combined.
 Next, add pumpkin puree and whisk again until you get a homogeneous batter.

 - Carefully add your dry ingredients to your wet ingredient mixture and mix using a spatula.
 Once your batter is well mixed scoop it into paper lined muffin pan cups.